-Providence Care Hospital (PCH) is one of the first publicly-funded hospital in North America to fully-integrate long-term mental health and psychiatry programs with physical rehabilitation, palliative care and complex care.
+Providence Care Hospital is one of the first publicly-funded hospital in North America to fully-integrate long-term mental health and psychiatry programs with physical rehabilitation, palliative care and complex medical management.
 The entire hospital has been designed to be welcoming and inclusive of all people, no matter what age, ability or needs.

-PCH brings to life the concept of patient-and-family centred care, where everyone works in collaboration to meet the physical, emotional, social and spiritual needs of each person.
+Providence Care Hospital brings to life the concept of person and family centred care, where everyone works in collaboration to meet the physical, emotional, social and spiritual needs of each person.

 Building on our tradition of compassion

 Providence Care Hospital provides a 270-bed state-of-the-art care environment for patients and clients.
 The hospital includes single inpatient rooms and adjacent therapy and treatment spaces to allow patients and clients to receive care closer to their rooms.
 It also features improved teaching, learning and research facilities that support Providence Care’s role as a major centre for health education and research.

 Providence Care Hospital is integrated into the landscape and local architecture, providing individuals with a sense of place and drawing influence from nearby heritage buildings, Lake Ontario, and the park.
 The modern design achieves a balance between “old and new”, blending the use of various masonry, stone, metal and wood exteriors.

 Providence Care Hospital incorporates ‘green’ design to reduce our impact on the environment.
 Patients and clients, as well as everyone who works and visits the hospital, has the opportunity to experience the outdoor environment as an important part of the healing process.
 The design encourages a healthy environment both within the hospital and on the facility grounds.